GWLab-UML/Protocols/Oyster_maintenance/Oyster Shell Macroparasite Protocol.md

 ### Drying

 1. Place oyster shells with their unique ID labels on a tray
-	- It does not matter if the shells are face up or down!

-> If this is wrong correct me, haha, but again, I'm anticipating this to be a question a new user of the protocol would have so best to answer it ahead of time
+	1. Place top up and all uniform.

-2. When the tray is completely full (typically around 6-7 oysters), place the shells into a 55-65ºC drying oven in room ???
+2. When the tray is completely full (typically around 6-7 oysters), place the shells into a 55-65ºC drying oven.
+(If in Olsen the drying oven is in room 502)

-> So I don't think I've been clear enough here - a drying oven is a heated space that has a fan/ventilation to allow things to dry whereas an incubator is typically for cell culture (think algae, bacteria, human cells too) that has water at the bottom to retain moisture
->
-> Add room number as this is also helpful information for a newbie to the lab

-3. Rinse out the small ziplock bags and air dry them on the drying rack above the sink
+3. Rinse out the small ziplock bags and air dry them on the drying rack above the sink (To put them back in the same bags when you are done weighing.
+Also ***Sustainability :)*** )

-> Yes, this is something I forgot to tell you that we should be doing to cut down on plastic waste...
-As annoying as it is, it's something I also had to do as an undergrad and should at least make you feel better about ~sustainability~

 4. After 72 hours remove shells from drying oven to immediately weigh

-> This is also new but important if we are to reuse ziplock bags!

 ### Weighing